-The Independent Outside Directors exchange opinions with each other in occasions other than the Board of Directors Meeting to ensure the exchange of information and the sharing of perspectives from the independent and objecting standpoint.
+The Independent Outside Directors exchange opinions with each other on occasions other than the Board of Directors Meeting to ensure the exchange of information and the sharing of perspectives from an independent and objective standpoint.
 Opportunities where opinions of each of the Independent Outside Directors are reported to the President and other senior executives are set on a regular basis so that they are reflected in the management of the Company.